-Lichen sclerosus is a skin condition.
+Lichen sclerosus is a long-term inflammatory skin condition.
 It creates patches of shiny white skin that’s thinner than normal.
 The condition can affect any part of your body, but it most commonly affects skin in the genital and anal regions.
 Lichen sclerosus may appear as white spots on the vagina and is most common on the vulvas of women but may occur in other areas.

-Mild cases of lichen sclerosus sometimes go unnoticed because they don’t cause any symptoms aside from the visible, physical symptoms of white, shiny skin.
+Mild cases of lichen sclerosus sometimes go unnoticed because they don’t cause any symptoms aside from the visible and physical symptoms of white, shiny skin.
 The areas of skin may also be slightly raised.
 It tends to occur on inner areas of the vulva that can grow hair.

 If you do experience symptoms from lichen sclerosus, you may notice: